nsecord/GettingAndCleaningData-CourseProject/CodeBook.md

 ## Introduction
-This codebook describes a tidy dataset that is extracted from the original UCI HAR Dataset of measurements
+This codebook describes the creation of a tidy dataset that is extracted from the original UCI HAR Dataset of measurements of human activity taken with the accelerometer and gyroscope of a Samsung Galaxy S II.

+We say that the final dataset is "tidy" as there is a single row of observations per subject and per activity.
+The features represent typical measures (mean and standard deviations of time and frequency signals) of the X, Y and Z components coming from the accelerometer and gyroscope.
+Magnitude measurements, derived by taking the Euclidean norm of the X, Y a,d Z components, are also included.

 ## Description
 The original UCI HAR Dataset consists of training and test datasets that when combined represent 10299 observations on 561 features.
 Each observation represents a given time or frequency signal derived from 3-axial accelerometer and gyroscope raw signal readings.
 The observations are labelled by subject and activity so that adding these columns yields a total dataset of 10299 rows by 563 columns.

 From the original 561 measurement variables, a subset of features are obtained by keeping only those measurements representing the mean and standard deviation of the corresponding signals.
-This feature subset is obtained by apply grep with the strings `mean()` and `std()` to the list of features obtained from the file `features.txt` included with dataset.
+This feature subset is obtained by apply the grepl function of R with the strings `mean()` and `std()` to the list of features obtained from the file `features.txt` included with dataset.
 The resulting grep operation yields a total of 66 features to which are added subject and activity columns to obtain an initial reduced dataset of 10299 rows by 68 columns.

 To give a more verbose naming to the columns in the dataset, the original feature names have been mapped using the following rules:

-    t -> timeSignal
+    * t -> timeSignal
-    f -> frequencySignal
+    * f -> frequencySignal
-    Acc -> Accelerometer
+    * Acc -> Accelerometer
-    Gyro -> Gyroscope
+    * Gyro -> Gyroscope
-    Mag -> Magnitude
+    * Mag -> Magnitude

-and components have been separated by periods so that, for example, the original signal
+and logical components have been separated by periods so that, for example, the original signal

     tBodyAcc-mean()-X becomes timeSignal.BodyAccelerometer.mean.X
 and

     fBodyGyroJerk-std()-Z becomes frequencySignal.BodyGyroscope.std.Z
 A complete list of feature names is provided in a table at the end of the document.

-To produce the final tidy dataset, the reduced feature dataset is grouped by subject and activity and the mean is taken

-The tidy dataset consists of 180 rows x 68 columns representing aggregate measurements for 30 subjects each performing 6 different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+To produce the final tidy dataset, the reduced feature dataset is grouped by subject and activity and the mean is taken using the summarise_each function of the dplyr package.
+The tidy dataset then consists of 180 rows x 68 columns representing aggregate measurements for 30 subjects each performing 6 different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 ## Tidy Dataset Features